albertogallini/txn_engine/Readme.md

     can be managed on a commodity machine equipped with 64Gb.
 So **sharding the client Ids across multiple nodes** and making them sticky to a specific node (e.g. using consistent hashing) with a farm of N commodity nodes we can  manage N Billions transactions in terms of memory footprint.
   - 200 transactions per client per day (which is a very high value)
   - ~17.000 transactions/MB estimanted value could be higher than in a real world use case because of the high error rates generated by `generate_random_transactions`.
 In this analysis we compensate that assuming 200 transactions per client per day.
-  - In a production enviroment a reasonable assumption is that we can discard (i.e. not loading inthe `transaction_log` anymore) transactions older than a certain number of days (**K**), as we won't allow disputes on transactions older than that, otherwise the memory will grow indefinitely.
+  - In a production enviroment a reasonable assumption is that we can discard (i.e. not loading in the `transaction_log` anymore) transactions older than a certain number of days (**K**), as we won't allow disputes on transactions older than that, otherwise the memory will grow indefinitely.
 If a dispute for a transaction older than K days is received, it will simply discarded.
   - Assuming K = 30 days.
 Also this is quite high value.
   - In a production enviroment the engine processes should be restarted regularly (e.g.: every day): at each restart the process should load from previous session.

 - The solution scales horizontally as follows
   - 200 x 30 days  = 6.000 transactions per client per period have to be stored